sozip/sozip-spec/sozip_specification.md

 5. That local file header MUST be immediately placed after the compressed file.

-6. That file MUST NOT be listed as a central file header, to remain invisible.
+6. That file MUST NOT be listed as a central directory file header, to remain invisible.

 ### Content of the index file